Benchmarks for JPEG2000 encoders on CPU and GPU

 There are two standard approaches to performance measurements of JPEG2000 codecs, which utilize GPU.
 They correspond to the two most common use cases for J2K encoders and decoders.

-1. Single image mode consists in processing of single image and could be called "latency-oriented" or "minimum latency" approach.
+1. Single image mode consists in processing of single image and could be called "latency-oriented" or "low latency" approach.
 In that case the time interval (latency) between availability of original image in RAM and availability of the processed image in RAM is measured.
 It means that software cannot expect that any additional images will be processed at the same time and therefore cannot take advantage of multiple image encoding or decoding.
-Overlapping of current image processing with other activities is undesirable because it would increase the delay for getting the result.
+Overlapping of current image processing with other activities is undesirable because it would increase total latency.
 We need single image mode almost in all camera applications because apart from JPEG2000 encoding we also have to implement other image processing algorithms at the same pipeline.
 You can get more info from our Image & Video Processing SDK.